andymeneely/project-timber-wolf/rules/RULES.md

 When the Escape Phase is initiated, all Gates close and all Security chits are revealed.
 Then, each character who has not reached an exit (Entrance tile) determines if they can reach it.

-Declare the number of Escape Moves you will take to an exit.
+Declare the number of Escape Moves your character will take to an exit.
 Ignore Plan tokens.
 Locked tiles are impassable.
 Exiting an Unsubdued Guard space costs one extra Escape Move per guard (e.g. two for one guard, three for two guards).
 Cameras and Pressure Sensors have no effect during Escape.
-Each leftover 💡 that a character has may be used for 1 Escape Move.
+Each leftover 💡 you have may be used for 1 Escape Move.

 After you have declared your Escape moves and used up all of your 💡, you may roll your die.
 The number shown on the die is equal to the number of Escape Moves you may use to reach an Exit.
 If you still cannot reach an Exit, you are Busted.
 <div class="example">

 <div class="example-right">